monome/docs/serialosc/troubleshooting.md

 	rm -r FTDIUSBSerialDriver.kext
 	```

-4. Now, reboot and try step 2 again. if things are still not working, open Terminal and execute:
+4. Now, reboot and try step 2 again.
+If things are still not working, open Terminal and execute:

 	```
 	launchctl unload /Library/LaunchAgents/org.monome.serialosc.plist
 	launchctl load /Library/LaunchAgents/org.monome.serialosc.plist
 	```

-	In Max, open either grid-test.maxpat or arc-test.maxpat (depending on the monome device). if you can't find the patchers, use CMD+B to open Max's file browser and search either `package:monome grid-test.maxpat` or `package:monome arc-test.maxpat`. plug in your grid/arc and you should see your grid/arc connect automatically!
+	In Max, open either grid-test.maxpat or arc-test.maxpat (depending on the monome device).
+If you can't find the patchers, use CMD+B to open Max's file browser and search either `package:monome grid-test.maxpat` or `package:monome arc-test.maxpat`. plug in your grid/arc and you should see your grid/arc connect automatically!

 	![](images/arc-test-connect.png)

 #### Still not working?

+- First, please try [re-installing serialosc](setup).
+Note that if you did not previously install serialosc via homebrew, then you will need to remove any existing installations before proceeding.
-Do you have TouchOSC Bridge or TouchOSC Editor installed?
+- Do you have TouchOSC Bridge or TouchOSC Editor installed?
 Try removing them and installing [the latest versions](https://hexler.net/products/touchosc).
 You should be able to run both TouchOSC and serialosc, but we've found that reinstalling the TouchOSC software is necessary in some situations.

-Do you have any Wacom drivers installed?
+- Do you have any Wacom drivers installed?
 Please follow [these removal steps](https://www.wacom.com/en-in/support?guideTitle=How-do-I-uninstall-(manually)-and-re-install-the-Wacom-driver-on-Mac-OS-for-a-Pen-Tablet%2C-Pen-Display%2C-or-Pen-Computer%3F&guideId=002-235), as we've found that these drivers can block serialosc.

-Then (or first, if you don't have TouchOSC or Wacom drivers installed) try the "uninstalling d2xx drivers" steps from [page 18 of this guide](https://www.ftdichip.com/Support/Documents/AppNotes/AN_134_FTDI_Drivers_Installation_Guide_for_MAC_OSX.pdf) and try installing [the FTDI driver](https://ftdichip.com/drivers/vcp-drivers/) manually.
+- Try the "uninstalling d2xx drivers" steps from [page 18 of this guide](https://www.ftdichip.com/Support/Documents/AppNotes/AN_134_FTDI_Drivers_Installation_Guide_for_MAC_OSX.pdf) and try installing [the FTDI driver](https://ftdichip.com/drivers/vcp-drivers/) manually.

 If you've reached this point and things still aren't working, please contact [help@monome.org](mailto:help@monome.org) with screenshots of what you see in steps 1-4, what you see in the Max console (CMD+B), and your Mac's OS version.